Horace Barlow: Research

 In 1953, Barlow discovered that the frog brain has neurons which fire in response to specific visual stimuli.
 This was a precursor to the work of Hubel and Wiesel on visual receptive fields in the visual cortex.
-He has made a long study of visual inhibition, the process whereby a neuron firing in response to one group of retinal cells can inhibit the firing of another neuron; this allows perception of relative contrast.
+He conducted a long study of visual inhibition, the process whereby a neuron firing in response to one group of retinal cells can inhibit the firing of another neuron; this allows perception of relative contrast.

 In 1961, Barlow wrote a seminal article where he asked what the computational aims of the visual system are.
 He concluded that one of the main aims of visual processing is the reduction of redundancy, which has been extended to the efficient coding hypothesis.
 While the brightnesses of neighbouring points in images are usually very similar, the retina reduces this redundancy.
 His work thus was central to the field of statistics of natural scenes that relates the statistics of images of real world scenes to the properties of the nervous system.